Large deviation principle for stochastic integrals and stochastic differential equations driven by infinite-dimensional semimartingales: Identification of the rate function

-\ref{yh} Assuming that the conclusion to be not true, we arrive at a contradiction by showing that $I_\alpha(x, y) = \infty$.
-If \ref{yh} is not true, then for any large $K$, we can find an $N$ such that
+\begin{proof} ({\bf Theorem \ref{UETprop}}) The proofs go by the method of contradiction.
+Specifically, in each case assuming that the conclusion to be not true, we arrive at a contradiction by showing that $I_\alpha(x, y) = \infty$.